magezon/Magento-2-Product-Attachment-Extension/README.md

                         <h2>Group Attachments By Category</h2>
                         <p>For easy file management, our <b>Magento 2 Product Attachments</b> lets you group attachments by category.
 You can create as many categories as wanted and assign an attachment to any category.  </p>
                         <p>On the frontend, each category along with its attachments is clearly displayed so that customers can easily follow.  </p>
-                        <p><strong>Magento 2 FAQ Extension</strong> is also integrated with Magento default XML Sitemap which can achieve better SEO results.</p>
                     </td>
                     <td>
                         <img src="https://www.magezon.com/pub/media/product-attachments/group-attachments-by-category.png" alt="Group Attachments By Category" title="Group Attachments By Category">